ikoanti/wp_keywords/README.md

 It's important to note that adding meta keywords to your website's source code no longer influences SEO rankings.
 Search engines like Google have not used the meta keywords tag as a ranking factor for many years. searchenginejournal.com

-However, if your boss or client still insists on adding meta keywords, the WP AutoKeyword plugin can assist.
+However, if your boss or client still insists on adding meta keywords, the WP Keywords Plugin plugin can assist.
 This plugin allows you to add keywords (<meta name="keywords"> tag) for all of your published posts and adds them into your blog's meta tags. wordpress.org

 Please note that while WP AutoKeyword can help in generating and adding meta keywords, this practice does not impact your site's SEO performance.
 It's always best to focus on creating high-quality, relevant content and following current SEO best practices to improve your site's visibility in search engine results.